 Entry Fees | Adult tickets are $15.75.
 Discounts are offered for seniors, veterans, military, and children. |

-Free Days: | Check the SCFD site, which offers free days monthly at the Denver Botanic Gardens and other sites around the front range. |
+Free Days: | Check the SCFD site, which offers free days monthly at the Denver Botanic Gardens and other sites around the front range.
+You do need to register for tickets in advance even on free days. |

 How to Get to the Gardens and Parking: | RTD: bus routes #24 (York and Josephine Streets) and/or #10 (12th Avenue) can be used to access the Gardens.
 Driving: limited free parking is available.
 If these are full, look for street parking. |